apache/nuttx/configs/flipnclick-sam3x/README.txt

   transceiver to get the signals to RS232 levels (or connect to the USB virtual COM port in the case of UART0).

+  Any of UART and USART0-3 may be used as a serial console.
+UART0 would be the preferred default console setting.
+However, due to the communication problems mentioned above, USART0 is used as the default serial console in all configurations.
+But that is easily changed by modifying the configuration as described under "Configurations" below.

 Loading Code
 ============

+  [NOTE: This text was mostly copied from the Arduino Due README.txt.
+I believe, however, that there have been significant changes to the tool environment such that Bossac may no longer be usable.
+I don't know that for certain and perhaps someone with more knowledge of the tools than I could make this work.
+See STATUS below for the current issues that I see.]

   Installing the Arduino USB Driver under Windows
   -----------------------------------------------